 Although not many studies have been done to prove this, adding more soluble fiber like guar to your diet might help treat symptoms of Crohn’s disease, ulcerative colitis or irritable bowel syndrome (IBS).

-Side effects can also occur if someone experiences an allergic reaction, although this isn’t common.
 Some studies have also found an allergic sensitivity to guar gum in people with soy allergies and those with very high exposure to guar beans due to working in certain industrial settings.

 Uses in Recipes